mumble-voip/mumo/README.md

 ## Documentation
 The documentation can be found in our wiki, see https://wiki.mumble.info/wiki/Mumo.

+## Docker image
+An official docker image is available at https://hub.docker.com/r/mumblevoip/mumo.
+ALl the documentation is inside the wiki.

 ## Modules for Mumble moderator
 ### Included modules
 Currently mumo comes with the following modules: